 It’s advised that women avoid caffeine when pregnant or breastfeeding.

-And few women are aware that they should not mix birth control pills with caffeine since they slow the breakdown of caffeine and magnify caffeine’s side effects.
-(23)
+And few women are aware that they should not mix birth control pills with caffeine since they slow the breakdown of caffeine and magnify its side effects.

 How Much Caffeine Does It Take to Get Addicted?

 How much caffeine do you need to consume to become addicted?